 Calcium is found in a wide variety of foods, but some are more rich than others.
 The food group with the most calcium is dairy - milk, yogurt and cheese.
 For instance, one cup of milk has about 300 mg.
 One ounce of cheese has about 200 mg.
 Other food sources rich in calcium include beans, almonds, oysters, and dark green leafy vegetables such as spinach and kale.
 The NIH recommends milk and other dairy products as a primary source.
 By eating a wide variety of foods, you can help make sure to get the amount you need each day.
+The body's absorption drops the more calcium you get via foods and supplements.

 Supplement Facts, amount per 2 tablets: